Hexaemeron (Jacob of Serugh)

-In the late 5th or early 6th century, Jacob of Serugh wrote his Homilies on the Hexaemeron, being the first known commentary on the Genesis creation narrative (that is, a Hexaemeron) in the Syriac language.
+The Homilies on the Hexaemeron by Jacob of Serugh is the first known commentary on the Genesis creation narrative (i.e., a Hexaemeron) in Syriac literature, written by the early 6th century.
 This work was composed of seven homilies in total, with each homily being dedicated to one of the seven days.

 Jacob opens his poetic homily with a prayer asking God to give him the ability to write about something that is beyond human speech.
 Jacob insists that God is the creator of all things and that creation occurred ex nihilo.

 Method

 Jacob accepted the literalist and traditional method of exegesis of Genesis that was developed by the School of Antioch, which emerged in the fourth century under Diodorus of Tarsus, and had other influential advocates like Theodore of Mopsuestia.
 For example, Jacob rejected Augustine's view of simultaneous creation, believing instead that the world was progressively created over the course of a week.
 Despite adhering to the Antiochian tradition, and possibly intensely studying the works of its leaders during his youth, he came to condemn its leaders for their perceived Nestorianism.